Ever stood in the yarn aisle, staring at labels like they're written in a secret code?

 There you have it, the ultimate guide to reading yarn labels!

-Now, go forth and conquer the yarn aisle with confidence.
+Now that you know how to read yarn labels, go forth and conquer the yarn aisle with confidence.

 Happy knitting and crocheting!